maaku/restore/README.md

 * Bas van Dijk
 * Florian Weimer

-For a full list of contributors, see [here](https://github.com/maaku/restore/graphs/contributors).
+For a full list of contributors, inclusive of both projects, see [here](https://github.com/maaku/restore/graphs/contributors).